-- Bacterial meningitis.
-Intravenous (IV) antibiotics are used to treat bacterial meningitis.
-The earlier the
+(iIntravenous) antibiotics are used to treat bacterial meningitis.
+The earlier

-treatment is started, the better the outcome.
-While steroids have been shown to be
+the treatment is started, the better the outcome.
+Steroids can help in treating

-helpful in treating bacterial meningitis in infants and children, this treatment is
+bacterial meningitis in babies and children.
+But this treatment is used less often

-used less often in adults.
-Dexamethasone, a type of steroid, may be given in certain
+adults.
+Dexamethasone is a type of steroid.
+It may be given in certain cases of

-cases of bacterial meningitis, to decrease the inflammatory response caused by the
+bacterial meningitis.
+It lowers the inflammatory response caused by the